markchang/readability-importer/README.md

 # Known (or suspected) issues

-  * The articles are going to be imported backwards.
-Sorry.
-I'll fix that eventually. *This seems to be not my problem, but something weird with the Readability API.
-Investigating.*
+  * The articles are not imported in order.
+This is because the article text is fetched by Readability asynchronously after we push the bookmark to them.
+Each article takes a different amount of time, and the order of articles is rendered reverse chronologically depending on when the article was fetched. **Not fixable.**
   * I am not spawning a background task to do the import.
-Thus, if it is long running (say, >100 articles and 30s), Heroku will kill the instance of the application, leaving you partially imported.
+Thus, if it is long running, Heroku will kill the instance of the application, leaving you partially imported.
 Fix is to start a background job.
-Not going to do, since I'd have to manage queues and such under the free limitation.
+Not going to do, since I'd have to pay for Delayed Jobs on Heroku. **Not fixed.**

-    * I should make this obvious on how to use locally so people can import from their own machines without the Heroku limitation.
+  * I should make this obvious on how to use this locally so people can import from their own machines without the Heroku limitation.

 # Development